 Define and embody your brand.
-When you started your business, it was probably shaped around ideals or core values that you stand for.
+When you started your business, it was probably shaped around ideas or core values that you stand for.
 Show this through your response.

 Position yourself as an industry expert.
 Whether you have an immediate answer or not, formulate your response like you are a thought leader and know everything there is to know on how to fix the situation at hand.
 Putting yourself in a position of authority will gain you respect and customers are more likely to listen.